Luigi Beltrame Quattrocchi and Maria Corsini: Maria Corsini

 Maria Luisa Corsini was born in Florence in 1884, a member of the noble Corsini family.
 Her father, Angeiolo Corsini, was a Royal Army captain of grenadiers.
 Her mother was Julia Salvi.
 Because of her father's frequent military transfers, the family lived in Pistoia, Arezzo and Rome.

 Corsini had an excellent education from a young age.
 Parish priests taught her literature classes, which gave her the background to write essays and books on education, religion, the family and the spiritual upbringing of children.
-She followed a strict religious life, which included religious counseling, attending mass, receiving daily Communion, and reciting prayers.
+She followed a strict religious life, which included religious counseling, attending mass, receiving daily Holy Communion, and reciting prayers.
 Although she had been enrolled at a parish school in Rome run by nuns, when one of the nuns talked ill of the King, Corsini transferred to a state-run school.
 After her graduation, she became a professor of education and lecturer.

 Married life

 Corsini met Quattrocchi, the son of a family friend, at her family's home in Florence.
 The two married on 25 November 1905 in the Cappella Corsini in the Basilica di Santa Maria Maggiore, in Rome.
 In the early years after their marriage, they lived together with parents and grandparents.

 She was a highly devout person, but her husband, in the initial years, was not.
 In the first three years of marriage, Corsini gave birth to three children: Filippo (born 1906), Stephania (born 1908) and Cesare (born 1909).
 Diagnosed with placenta praevia during her fourth pregnancy, and given the dangers at that time of carrying the baby to term, doctors counseled the couple to abort the pregnancy.
 Her husband was advised that, barring a medical intervention, he should expect to be a widower with three small children to attend to.
 The doctors induced labour, however, and delivered the baby prematurely.
 Corsini attributed her faith in God to her and her baby's survival.
-Enrichetta (born 1914), along with two of her siblings, were present for their parents' beatification (in 2001).
+Enrichetta (born 1914) and two of her siblings were present for their parents' beatification (in 2001).

 Maria worked for the Red Cross during the Second Italo-Ethiopian War and served as a voluntary nurse in the Italian Red Cross during World War II.
 The couple's home was open for those in need during wartime.
 Corsini was active with women's causes in the St. Vitale Parish and the women's division of Catholic Action.